Ahunna Eziakonwa

-Ahunna Eziakonwa is a United Nations Assistant Secretary-General and the United Nations Development Program Assistant Administrator and Director, Regional Bureau for Africa.
-Prior to her appointment on August 15, 2018, she was the United Nations Development Program's Resident Representative and Humanitarian Coordinator in Ethiopia, Uganda, and Lesotho.
+Ahunna Eziakonwa is a United Nations assistant secretary-general and the U.N.
+Special Advisor for Africa.
+She previously served as United Nations Development Program assistant administrator and director, Regional Bureau for Africa.
+Prior to her appointment on August 15, 2018, she was the United Nations Development Program's resident representative and humanitarian coordinator in Ethiopia, Uganda, and Lesotho.
+She now serves as the UN Special Advisor for Africa.
+In this role, she has called for unity and freedom of movement between the governments.
+She has also emphasized free trade.
+She has called for continued support to Africa by Europe.

 Early life and education

 Ahunna was born in Nigeria.
-She holds a master's degree in International Affairs from Columbia University’s School of International and Public Affairs.
-She also has a Bachelors in Education from University of Benin Nigeria.
+She holds a master's degree in international affairs from Columbia University’s School of International and Public Affairs.
+She also has a bachelor's in education from University of Benin Nigeria.
 She is an alumnus of the Harvard Kennedy School Executive Programme where she gained knowledge in cutting-edge development thinking.

 Personal life

 Ahunna is married and has a daughter.